 Jesus is also using 'dead' metaphorically.
 The first instance refers to a person who is spiritually dead, while the second instance refers to a dead physical body.

-Dead corpses are for those who worship matter.
+Typically, dead corpses are honored by those who worship materialism.
 For those who confuse life with matter, a dead corpse appears important.

 When we look at a dead body it is easy to discern that the living personality has left.
 The body becomes lifeless.
 Though we cannot see the living personality, we can know the living person has left, because the body no longer exhibits the goals and objectives of the living being.
 The personality has gone.

 Most people instinctively appreciate this, simply because we say the dead person has "left us" or "passed away."
 Where have they gone, if the body is still there?
 If the body is still there, and we are all just physical bodies, then why do people lament when someone dies?
 They lament because they instinctively know the living self has left them.